Lancaster Castle: Gaol

 Between 1931 and 1937 the castle was used by the county council to train police officers.
 Lancaster was once again designated for use as a prison from 1954 onwards when the council leased the castle to the Home Office.
 The last Assizes were held at Lancaster in 1972.
 As the court and prison were so close, and contained within the castle walls, Lancaster was used for high-security trials.

 The castle formally opened as HM Prison Lancaster in 1955, becoming a Category C prison for male inmates, and a venue for the Crown Court.
 In July 2010 the Ministry of Justice announced it was intending to close it, stating it was outdated and costly.
 The prison closure was confirmed for March 2011.

 Current status

 The Crown Court continues to sit at the castle.
 Closure of the prison will eventually allow the castle to be opened to visitors and tourists as a permanent attraction.
-In the meantime, while access to the keep, towers, battlements and dungeons is currently denied to visitors, the castle operates limited guided tours seven days a week.
-The Castle Courtyard opened to the public seven days a week in May 2013 and now has a cafe, NICE @ The Castle and regular events now take place every month.
 The Lancashire Police Museum, housed within A Wing of the former prison, opened in June 2022.

 To commemorate the 400th anniversary of the trials of the Pendle witches, a new long-distance walking route called the Lancashire Witches Walk has been created.
 Ten tercet waymarkers, designed by Stephen Raw, each inscribed with a verse of a poem by Carol Ann Duffy have been installed along the route, with the tenth located here, to mark the end-point.